shelleylowe/unity-colourlovers-importer/README.md

 Hopefully this is a handy little tool for prototyping/creating placeholder UI to give you easy access to nice colour combinations instead of using default/random colours.

+Tested on Unity 5.6, 2017 and 2018 and seems to work correctly.

+#### Download unity package directly [here](http://shelleylowe.com/unity-colourlovers-importer/unity-colourlovers-importer.unitypackage).

 ### Demo

 ![demo](http://shelleylowe.com/unity-colourlovers-importer/Example.gif)